groupbuddies/rubyconf-pt/README.md

 # License

-This website is © 2014 GB-Software As A Service, Lda.
+RubyConf PT's website is © 2014 GB-Software As A Service, Lda.
 It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.